 The following information is provided as a courtesy of the Sault Convention and Visitors Bureau to orient visitors.
 Customs policies are subject to change without notice.

 The Canada/US border is reputed to be the friendliest border in the world.

-You’ll cross into Canada when your vehicle makes it half way over the
+You will cross into Canada when your vehicle makes it half way over the

 Where do you live and what is your citizenship?

-You will need a form of ID such as an enhanced driver’s license, passport, Nexus card, Tribal or a state ID for adults.
+You will need a form of ID such as an enhanced driver’s license, Passport, Nexus card, Tribal or a state ID for adults.
 If children are too young and do not have a picture ID, a Birth Certificate will be required for them to cross into Canada.
 Children not accompanied by parents or legal guardian need to have a note from parent or legal guardian stating that they have permission to cross into Canada, signed with a contact telephone number in the event customs officials have any questions.